mayerrobert/jmurmel/murmel-langref.md

 ### (apply form argform) -> object

-`form` must return a primitive or lambda.
+`form` must eval to a symbol, primitive or lambda.
 `argform` must eval to a proper list.

     (apply + '(1 2)) ; ==> 3.0